Research & Development Society

 • You know what you want.
 R&D companies will be looking for some very specific qualities.

-• You’ll need to leverage skills you might not even know you developed during your time in academia.
+• You’ll need to leverage skills you already have but may not realize you developed during your time in academia.

-• The R&D Career Track is your starting place.
+• The R&D Society is your starting place.
 It’s time to turn the page and open the next chapter in your life and career.

-We Are Looking Forward To Welcoming You To The R&D World.
+We Are Looking Forward To Welcoming You To The World Of R&D.